Two of our digital artworks feature in Age of Light, an immersive media art garden in a metro station in the heart of Seoul, South Korea.

 Infinity is a never-ending video artwork, featuring an endless parade of unique personalities born from code.
 It presents viewers with new characters each time, as they are generated and join the parade in real-time.

-Universal Everything was commissioned by Artivive to exhibit these two works as part of the wider immersive cultural project hosted by KOCCA (Korea Creative Content Agency) and South Korea’s Ministry of Culture, Sports and Tourism.
+We were commissioned by Artivive to exhibit these two works as part of the wider immersive cultural project hosted by KOCCA (Korea Creative Content Agency) and South Korea’s Ministry of Culture, Sports and Tourism.